gitkraken/gitlens-docs/gitlens/GL-Parallel-dev-workflow.md

 ---

 title: Manage Parallel Development from the Commit Graph
-description: Gitlens is now home to
+description: Use the GitLens Commit Graph to see, monitor, review, and land parallel human and agent work across branches and worktrees
 taxonomy:
     category: gitlens

 ---
-<kbd>Last Update: August 2026</kbd
+<kbd>Last updated: August 2026</kbd>

 Modern development rarely happens in a single branch.
 Developers and coding agents can work across multiple branches, worktrees, and tasks at the same time, creating more parallel streams of work to understand and coordinate.